Evyweb/ioctopus/README.md

 import { DI } from './di';

 // Primitive
+// using strings
-const dep1 = container.get<string>(DI.DEP1); // Be fafault the type will be 'unknown', you need to cast it manually
+const dep1 = container.get<string>('DEP1'); // By default, the type will be 'unknown', so you need to cast it manually

-// or using strings
+// or using symbols
-const dep1 = container.get<string>('DEP1'); // Be fafault the type will be 'unknown', you need to cast it manually
+const dep1 = container.get<string>(DI.DEP1); // By default, the type will be 'unknown', so you need to cast it manually
 ```

 ### Modules